“If what we do today doesn’t impact this world a hundred years down the road, then it is simply a waste of time!” Suleman Ahmer, CEO “Timelenders”.

 It is defined as the ability to share our vision with others and to inspire and facilitate others in pursuing the shared vision.

 An excellent way to develop leadership skills among children is to make them in charge of chores at home.
-They can become care-takers for younger or dependent siblings or older grandparents.
+They can become care-takers for younger or dependant siblings or older grandparents.

 A family had an autistic boy and a normal girl.
 The boy was approximately eight years older than his sister.
 Once the girl was around fifteen years of age, she was trained by her parents to look after her much older brother by giving him his daily medicines, helping him shower and change, serving him meals, taking him for walks, playing games with him, etc. This training helped her mature, think sensitively, plan ahead, execute with diligence and empower others, too.
 She eventually rose to become an entrepreneur for a small company.
 The training to assume the future role as a leader began at home.